 - Management Information and Statistics

 - Business Glossary

 - UWS Data Gateway

 - 2013 Executive and Deans Retreat

-The Office of Strategy and Engagement (OSE) administers a number of national and institutional based surveys targeted to students, staff, employers and the community.
+The Office of Strategy and Performance (OSP) administers a number of national and institutional based surveys targeted to students, staff, employers and the community.
 The results are used to both prove and improve quality learning, teaching and its support of UWS.
 The survey team is managed by the Survey Manager, Belinda de Jong